Jinjiang/grunt-combo-html-css-js/README.md

 </html>
 ```

-Note: the absolute css or javascript link will not be joined, but still use the external way.

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

 _(Nothing yet)_